 Panama Bar Crawl is the most fabulous way to discover Panama City’s party epicentre, Casco Viejo.
 All but some of the city’s nightlife has moved to the old town, so you’re particularly spoilt for choice.
-The scope of bars and clubs means that if you aren’t content where you are, you can essentially peer over your shoulder and peek at how things are going at the other nearby spots, which you can either see directly, or hear the music playing.
+The scope of bars and clubs means that if you aren’t content where you are, you can essentially peer over your shoulder and peek at how things are going at the other nearby spots, which you can either see directly or hear the music playing from.
 Panama Bar Crawl does the hard work for you by selecting the best of the best, taking you there and infusing the evening with ultra-fun elements to make your night out one for the books.

-Step two: show up at the first meeting spot, Taverna de Morgan, where pirates run the show.
+Step two: show up at the first meeting spot, Taberna de Morgan, where pirates run the show.
 There are ten flavours of frozen cocktails available to quench your thirst (non-alcoholic too).
 Step three: be open and prepared for anything to transpire.

 This fantastic event is run by Belgian entrepreneurs Julie Renson and Sandrine Champagne (and the award for best name ever goes to…) who themselves know a thing or two about uprooting your world and moving it elsewhere.
 The ladies came to Panama City in early 2017 and have rapidly set up strong relationships with Casco Viejo’s hottest nightlife establishments.
 The name of their company is BEYOA, an acronym for “Be Your Own Adventure”.
 They kind of also secretly love that it begins with ‘BE’, a nod to their Belgian heritage.
-The company however, is fully Panamanian and each tour is bilingual in both English and Spanish.
+The company, however, is fully Panamanian and each tour is bilingual in both English and Spanish.

 I initially attended the bar crawl as a ruse to make friends, and make friends I did.
-I am fortunate enough to now have Julie and Sandrine as part of my immediate circle in Panama City, and see first hand the hard work that goes into organising the most unique night out in Ciudad de Panamá.
-I have now attended the Bar Crawl a total of SEVEN times, with each visit wholly different from the last.
-I am still unable to decide which facet of the evening has been my favourite so far: salsa dancing with the wind in our hair at Tantalo, line dancing on the bar to MC Kevinho’s Olha a explosao at Chupitos as a forfeit for losing out at the “similarities” game, OR the nightly confetti explosion, which sweetly garnishes our interactions.
+I am fortunate enough to now have pretty much built my circle around the lovely individuals I met there over there over the years.
+I’ve lost track of how many times I’ve attended the bar crawl and each visit is wholly different from the last.
+I’m also undecided about which facet of the evening has been my favourite so far: salsa dancing with the wind in our hair at Tantalo, line dancing to MC Kevinho’s “Olha a explosao” at Chupitos as a forfeit for losing out at the “similarities” game, OR the nightly confetti explosion, which sweetly garnishes our interactions.
 Panama Bar Crawl is perfect for expats and locals alike, tourists, backpackers, fun lovers and anyone looking to kickstart their Panamanian social life in style.
-For the best night out in Panama City, crawl this way.
+If you’re looking for what to do in Panama City, crawl this way.

-Rosie Bell is an international travel writer, author of the book “Escape To Self”, and Content Editor for Club Elsewhere.
+Rosie Bell is an international travel writer, author of the book “Escape To Self”, and content editor for Club Elsewhere.
 Follow her on Instagram @TheBeachBell.